Kakogawa, Hyōgo

 Kakogawa (加古川市, Kakogawa-shi) is a city located in Hyōgo Prefecture, Japan.
-As of 1 June 2024, the city had an estimated population of 258,497 in 108,688 households and a population density of 1,900 persons per km².
+As of 1 June 2024, the city had an estimated population of 255,523 in 110,380 households and a population density of 1,800 persons per km2.
 The total area of the city is 138.48 sqkm.

 Geography

-Kakogawa located in southern Hyōgo prefecture, in the eastern part of the Harima Plain with central city area spreading over the east bank of the Kakogawa River estuary.
+Kakogawa located in southern Hyōgo prefecture, in the eastern part of the Harima Plain with central city area spreading over the east bank of the Kako River estuary.
 A large portion of city is reclaimed land from the Seto Inland Sea and is mostly devoted to heavy industry.
 There is a completely different landscape between the southern part of the city, which has industrial areas and large-scale mass retailers, and the northern part, which is mostly rural.